enkidevs/curriculum/General/Data Structures and Algorithms/kruskals-algorithm.md

 *Kruskal's algorithm* can be shown to run in *O(|E|×|log E|)* time, which is equivalent to *O(|E|×|logV|)*, where *E* and *V* are the number of edges and the number of vertices, respectively.

 Swipe to the next insight to see an iteration of the algorithm.

 ---
+## Footnotes

+[1: Trees and cycles]
+By definition, for a graph to be considered a tree it must:
+1. be acyclic
+2. be connected

+If the chosen edge creates a cycle, the data structure won't be a tree anymore.

+---
 ## Revision